 At the age of 17, David is a sensational prospect at 154 pounds.
 A former amateur standout, he finished his amateur career in June, 2017, and recently signed a promotional contract with Top Rank.

-He is a stablemate of two-division world champion and rising young superstar Vasily Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, welterweight prospect Alexander Besputin, and super lightweight prospect Maxim Dadashev.
-All are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.
+He is a stablemate of rising young superstar and three-division world champion Vasiliy Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, welterweight contender Egidijus Kavaliauskas, and welterweight prospect Alexander Besputin – all are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.

 David made his pro debut on February 3 in Corpus Christi, Texas, and won a four-round unanimous decision against Rafael Munoz.